 Is your mission to fulfill God’s purpose?
 Or is it your fame within God’s purposes?

 This is a valid question for every Christian leader, but as Dhati Lewis states in his book, Among Wolves: Disciple-Making in the City, it’s especially important for leaders in the urban context.
-At the bottom of this post, be sure to enter the giveaway for a chance to win one of four copies of Dhati’s new book, Among Wolves.

 What is Urban?